-The effect of acculturation is also evident in Olùkùmi syntactic constructs with the use of a peculiar final particle ni termed affirmation marker (Eleshin 2017).
+The effect of acculturation is also evident in Olùkùmi syntactic constructs with the use of a peculiar final particle ni termed affirmation marker (Eleshin 2017)2.
 An affirmative construction according to Crystal (2008) is a term used in grammatical description to refer to a type of sentence or verb which has no marker of negation.
 This marker is not attested in any of the surrounding communities.
-However, it is attested in an Ijoid language; Defaka spoken in Rivers State, Nigeria.
-Also, Dagaare and other Mabia languages exhibit this phenomenon overtly.
-This particle appears in sentence finally in Olùkùmi affirmative constructions, but it is sensitive to negative, and interrogative constructions.
-This is illustrated below.
+However, it is attested in an Ijoid language; Defaka3 spoken in

-&lt;sup>2 See Eleshin 2017 for more on this marker.
+2 See Eleshin 2017 for more on this marker.